Here at Authority Hacker, we launched our first affiliate website back in 2013, so we’re used to people asking us: is affiliate marketing worth it?

 And there are no guarantees.

-Affiliate marketing is only worth if you can build an audience and promote products that align with their interests.
+Yes, affiliate marketing is worth it.
+Affiliate marketing can be highly profitable for marketers who are able to build an audience and promote products that align with their interests.

 Because more sales (usually) means more money.